wingedrhino/DistroSetup/setup-helpers/Ubuntu/README.md

 and run the jack server.
 I'll probably fix it up so it is a bit more generic and put it in its own repository.
 But for now, this should do!

+EDIT: This, alongside the option to disable Intel Boost is available via the **Ubuntu Studio Controls** in your start menu.
+You don't really need my script anymore but I've left it in regardless.